graphql-compose/graphql-compose-modules/README.md

 }
 ```

-You may use sub-folders for `Query` & `Mutation` and all servers supports this feature.
+You may use namespaces (sub-folders) for `Query` & `Mutation` and all servers supports this feature.
 But for `Subscription` most current server implementations (eg. [apollo-server](https://www.apollographql.com/docs/apollo-server/data/subscriptions/)) does not support this yet.

 ## GraphQLSchema construction

-In `schema` folder create a file `index.ts` with the following content which traverses `query`, `mutation`, `subscription` folders and create `GraphQLSchema` instance for you:
+In `schema` folder create a file `index.ts` with the following content which traverses `query`, `mutation`, `subscription` folders and creates a `GraphQLSchema` instance for you:

 ```ts
 import { buildSchema } from 'graphql-compose-modules';